How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Preliminaries and notation

 In a causal graph, an \emph{unshielded triple} is a triple of nodes $(X,Y,Z)$ such that the outer nodes are adjacent to the middle node but not to each other.
 An unshielded triple is a \emph{collider} if the edges $(X,Y)$ and $(Y,Z)$ point towards $Y$ (e.g. $X \to Y \leftarrow Z$), otherwise the triple is called a \emph{non-collider}.

 Two causal graphs $\cG, \cH$ in the same graph class are \emph{Markov equivalent} if they share the same separations, i.e. $\cC^{sep}(\cG) = \cC^{sep}(\cH)$ or, equivalently, the same connections.
-We denote their Markov equivalence class (MEC) by $[\cG]=\{\cH\,\conditionedon\, \cH\sim_{\mathcal{M}} \cG\}.$ For DAGs, MECs can be represented by a Complete Partially Directed Acyclic Graph (CPDAG), and for MAGs, by a Partial Ancestral Graph (PAG).
+We denote their Markov equivalence class (MEC) by $[\cG]=\{\cH\,\conditionedon\, \cH\sim_{\mathcal{M}} \cG\}.$ MECs of DAGs can be represented by Complete Partially Directed Acyclic Graphs (CPDAGs), those of MAGs by Partial Ancestral Graphs (PAGs).

 A distribution $\mathcal{P}_{\X}$ over the variables $\X$ is called \emph{Markovian} on a causal graph $\cG$ or an equivalence class $[\cG]$ if the separation statements $X \bowtie_{\cG} Y \conditionedon \Sset$ imply the conditional dependencies $X \ind_{\mathcal{P}_{\X}} Y \conditionedon \Sset$ between the corresponding variables.
 It is called \emph{faithful} on $\cG$ if the conditional independencies $X \ind_{\mathcal{P}_{\X}} Y \conditionedon \Sset$ imply the separation statements for the corresponding nodes in $\cG$.